skrysmanski/devlog/content/articles/dotnet/dotnet-random.md

 ```

 **Notes:**
-* To be able to predict the values, one needs to know exactly [[http://referencesource.microsoft.com/#mscorlib/system/random.cs|how `Random` internally works]].
+* To be able to predict the values, one needs to know exactly [how `Random` internally works](http://referencesource.microsoft.com/#mscorlib/system/random.cs).
 This code was run against .NET Framework 4.5.2.
 If Microsoft ever decides to change the implementation, the prediction won't work anymore.
 * If `Next(maxValue)` was used instead of `Next()`, the prediction would become much harder as `Next(maxValue)` basically divides the range 0 to `int.MaxValue` into `maxValue` buckets.
 It then calls `Next()` and checks in which bucket the returned value resides.
 The number of this bucket is then returned.
 The "worst" case here is `Next(1)` which will return either 0 or 1.
 In this case, each value is based on any of 1,000,000,000 numbers - which makes it very hard (but probably not impossible) to find the original value.